Soy mushrooms and bok choi

-I visited Bali about 20 years ago and fell in love with the island, the art, the culture and the food.
-This was a time when it was still a back packers paradise and the culture laid back.
-Beautiful days spent at the beaches in the north, or walking around the wonderful art galleries in Ubud were always followed by simple yet delicious food.
-Thus began my obsession with the cooking style and cuisine from Indonesia in particular.
+I visited Bali about 20 years ago and fell in love with the island, the art, the culture, and the food.
+At the time, it was still a backpacker's paradise, and the culture was laid-back.
+Beautiful days spent at the beaches in the north or walking around the excellent art galleries in Ubud were always followed by simple yet delicious food.
+Thus began my obsession with the cooking style and cuisine of Indonesia in particular.

-Indonesian cuisine defies a clear categoristation because of the role these islands played in early sea trade routes.
-Every culture that sailed stopped here for supplies and traded, exchanging not just wares, but leaving behind an imprint of their culture and cuisine.
-As a result Indonesian cuisine is complex and diverse, changing completely from one island to another, all of it delicious.
+Indonesian cuisine defies a precise categorisation because of these islands' role in early sea trade routes.
+Every culture that sailed stopped here for supplies and traded, exchanging wares and leaving behind an imprint of their culture and cuisine.
+As a result, Indonesian cuisine is complex and diverse, changing completely from one island to another, and all of it is delicious.

-This is a simple yet delicious side is perfect for any meal.
+This simple yet delicious side is perfect for any meal.
 I was limited to button mushrooms and bok choi for this dish.
-The mushrooms add a earthy flavor, the bok choi adds the crunch and the sweetened soy sauce rounds out the dish perfectly.
+The mushrooms add an earthy flavour; the bok choi adds crunch, and the sweetened soy sauce rounds out the dish perfectly.
 If you can get kecap mains, this is a great substitute for the sweetened soy sauce.
-I served this with jasmine rice and Indonesian Coconut beef and peanut stir-fry (Serundeng daring), also from this cookbook.
+I also served this with jasmine rice, Indonesian Coconut beef, and peanut stir-fry (Serundeng daring) from this cookbook.

-A beautiful cookbook with wonderful recipes.
-This is the perfect cookbook for those who want to learn about this cuisine, get one now!
+This is a beautiful cookbook with wonderful recipes.
+It is the perfect book for those who want to learn about this cuisine.
+Get one now!

 Ingredients: